c-atagec/myblog/content/blog/display-property.md

     </html>
 {{< /highlight >}}

-- As we can see, block level elements creates a new line for preceding and subsequent elements ( **div** is a block level element )
+- As we can see, block-level elements creates a new line for preceding and subsequent elements ( **div** is a block-level element )

 ![Hamburger](/images/hamburger-graph.jpg)

 ## display: inline;

 - Inline elements take **minimum** available content space
-- We **can't** control width and height of the element,
+- We **can't** controltthe width and height of the element,
 - Only **horizontal dimensions** are affected by margin and padding properties, element's width and height will remain **unaffected.**

 {{< highlight html >}}
     <!doctype html>
     <html lang="en">